JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 ## Conclusions

 This was quite a ride.

+And it has been an interesting PoC for Webify, hence calling it v0.1.

+**Learnings**: Stripe working, Logto Auth working, umami tested with flask...even tried to edit few astro themes.

+> A good starting point, but I need to keep exploring

+> > Maybe tweaking themes and do so in a way to be editable and then add them to this *webify* platform for anyone to edit independently...

 Even porkbun is offering this kind of static hosting service for ~30$/year: https://porkbun.com/products/webhosting/staticHosting